 HP is known for its high-end laptops.
-Their laptops are powerful, simple, and overall worth it.
-Here’s the list of the best HP laptops—
+Their laptops are powerful, simple and overall worthwhile.
+Here is the list of the best HP laptops.

 1. HP Envy 13

-HP Envy 13 is easily one of the best HP laptops on the market.
-With 16 gigs of RAM and a powerful i7 processor, it gives you a super smooth experience while still being affordable.
+HP The Envy 13 is by far one of the best HP laptops on the market.
+With 16 gigabytes RAM and a powerful i7 processor, it gives you a super-fast experience while still being affordable.